MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-lifecycle-datasets.md

 ![Sign in to Power BI Desktop](media/desktop-report-lifecycle-datasets/report-lifecycle_04.png)

 From there, Anna can choose the workspace destination to which the report and dataset will be published.
 Remember, if Anna saves it to a new experience workspace, then anyone with Build permission can have access to that dataset.
 Build permission is set in the Power BI service, after publishing.
-If work is saved to a classic workspace only members who have access to the workspace where a report is published can access its dataset using a Power BI service Live Connection.
+If work is saved to a classic workspace only members who have access to the workspace where a report is published can access its dataset using a Power BI service live connection.

 ![Publish to the Power BI service](media/desktop-report-lifecycle-datasets/report-lifecycle_05.png)